Biden deploys Fema as Tropical Storm Henri makes landfall in Rhode Island

 Between 10pm and 11pm on Saturday night, 1.94 inches of rain fell in Central Park, smashing the hourly record.
 Data has been collected at the weather station in the park since 1869.

-New York City Councilmember Mark Levine tweeted that the park also received a month’s worth of rain in a single night, totalling 4.45 inches.
+New York City Council member Mark Levine tweeted that the park also received a month’s worth of rain in a single night, totalling 4.45 inches.

 “The age of extreme weather is here,” he wrote.
 It has continued to rain for most of Sunday.

-At a Zoom press conference, New York Governor Andrew Cuomo, on his last full day in office, warned that the storm would still bring very serious consequences, including flooding, especially if the storm continues to slow down.
+At a Zoom press conference, New York governor Andrew Cuomo, on his last full day in office, warned that the storm would still bring very serious consequences, including flooding, especially if the storm continues to slow down.

 “The potential for serious damage from flooding is very large,” he said, urging people to take proper precautions.